nagasudhirpulla/taming_python/blog/skills/file_system_glob.md

 '''
 ```
 ### Iterate through all files with a desired extension using pattern matching
+here we are using pattern matching to filter only html files within a folder
 ```python
 # import the glob module
 import glob